College of Osteopathic Medicine of the Pacific, Northwest: Recognition

+Competitive Candidate Profile

+We seek a well-rounded, achievement-oriented person whose character, maturity, and sense of dedication point to a successful and productive life as an Osteopathic physician.
+Incoming Class of 2025: average overall GPA 3.74, average MCAT 508.

 Campus

 The campus is located across the street from Samaritan Health Services' Lebanon Community Hospital.
 The College of Osteopathic Medicine of the Pacific previously provided students with residencies at the hospital before the new branch campus opened.
-COMP Northwest's campus shares lectures from the home campus in Pomona, California.
+WesternU HCOM's campus shares lectures from the home campus in Pomona, California.
 Lectures are streamed in both directions, with most of the lectures coming from the Pomona campus.
 The campus has a single two-story building leased from Samaritan Health Services, with an option to buy the building and construct additional buildings at the location.